AintSmurf/API-FrontEnd-Testing-with-Backend-Automation/README.md

 •tcids3  "test_register_new_user_failed()" will fail you need to set it up manually with existing user.

-•Instructions on how to run on DOcker and Jenkins will be added soon.
+•Instructions on how to run on Jenkins will be added soon.

 •PDF file provided whoever dislikes MD files.